 From 1999 until 2011 he was also a board member of the international development charity, WaterAid.
 During his tenure here he was the Chair of the Audit Committee and a member of the Nominations Committee.

-He was appointed to the board of Natural England for a three-year term from 1 June 2011 and took over as Audit and Risk Committee Chair shortly afterwards.
+He was appointed to the board of Natural England for a three-year term from 1 June 2011 and took over as Audit and Risk Assurance Committee (ARAC) Chair shortly afterwards.
 He was appointed for a second term from 1 June 2014, and continues to chair both the ARC and the Remuneration Committee.

 His portfolio of other appointments currently comprises: